 Career and Salary Information

-Pharmacists were paid an average annual salary of $119,270, reported the BLS in May 2015.
+Pharmacists were paid an average annual salary of $123,670, reported the BLS in May 2018.
 That same year, the highest levels of employment were found in the following industries: health and personal care stores, general medical and surgical hospitals, grocery stores, other general merchandise stores, and department stores.
-The five states where pharmacists earned the highest annual average salaries were Alaska, California, New Hampshire, Maine and Vermont.
+The five states where pharmacists earned the highest annual average salaries were Alaska, California, Vermont, Maine and Wisconsin.